pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/remove-middle-man.md

 Set step 1

-#|en| Let's look at <i>Remove Middle Man</i>, using the example of classes that represent an employee and the employee's department (the reverse of the situation in the <i>Hide Delegate</i> example).
+#|en| Let's look at *Remove Middle Man* , using the example of classes that represent an employee and the employee's department (the reverse of the situation in the *Hide Delegate*  example).

 Select "manager = john.getManager();"

-#|en| To learn who a person's manager is, the client makes a query in the <code>Person</code> class itself.
+#|en| To learn who a person's manager is, the client makes a query in the `Person` class itself.

 Select body of "getManager"

-#|en| This is a simple structure that encapsulates an instance of the <code>Department</code> class.
-But if there are many such methods, the <code>Person</code> class will have too many simple delegates.
+#|en| This is a simple structure that encapsulates an instance of the `Department` class.
+But if there are many such methods, the `Person` class will have too many simple delegates.
 In this case, we should get rid of the middle men.

 Go to before "setDepartment"